ringcentral/ringcentral-web-phone/README.md

 ```

 You may need to replace `1.0.8` with latest version number.
 For latest version please check here: https://www.npmjs.com/package/ringcentral-web-phone?activeTab=versions
 Please also note that: 2.x and 1.x are not compatible.
-You will to read 2.x README file if you wnat to use 2.x version instead.
+You will to read 2.x README file if you want to use 2.x version instead.

 Please note that, SIP.js has been bundled into `index.umd.js` so you don't need to reference it separately.